1.2.10 - Use The Azure Interface: Exact Answer & Steps

 6. Monitoring and Alerts

-• handle to Monitor from the left menu.
+• figure out to Monitor from the left menu.

 • Click Alerts+ New alert rule.